 We leave Reckong Peo and enter a restricted area after getting our passport checked at Jangi.
-The route to Khab where Sutlej river enters India and merges into the Spiti river is simply amazing.
+The route to Khab where the Sutlej river enters India and merges into the Spiti river is simply amazing.
 It is uphill along a cliff, high over the Spiti River until Nako, where a magnificent view awaits us.
 To the north of the village is the monastic complex belonging to the Drugpa order.
 We continue along the cliff roads, driving through several villages until Tabo Monastery which was founded in 996 A.D.
-We’ll explore the village by foot before heading to Kaza via Dhankar.
+We’ll explore the village on foot before heading to Kaza via Dhankar.
 It is the ancient capital of the Spiti king and home to the most incredibly situated gompa, perched high on a barren rocky mountain.
 Continuing to Lallung and in the afternoon reaching Pin Valley, known for its national park which is home to snow leopards and ibex.

 KAZA TO KEYLONG (180kms | 6 – 7 hrs)

 If you’re still feeling good, we’ll make a very early start to the highest village in the world accessible via car.
 It’s a memorable road that will stick with you for the rest of your life.
-As we cross the Spiti river, we pass through some beautiful villages and checkpoints before ascending the 4590m Kunzum Pass where the view of the Chandra Valley is breath taking….or maybe that is the altitude taking your breath away.
+As we cross the Spiti river, we pass through some beautiful villages and checkpoints before ascending the 4590m Kunzum Pass where the view of the Chandra Valley is breathtaking….or maybe that is the altitude taking your breath away.

 The terrain starts to get much tougher from here as the roads are battered by the elements over winter and are often washed away.
-You need to back off the pace a little and ensure you stay upright as you carve the up the canyon.
+You need to back off the pace a little and ensure you stay upright as you carve up the canyon.

 KEYLONG TO KILLAR (120km | 3-4 hours)

 Follow the narrow Chenab valley to Killar along a breathtaking road that offers a magnificent ride full of hairpins.
 We’ll stop briefly at Udaipur to visit the Mrikula Mata Temple.
 From Udaipur, we say goodbye to the tarmac and say hello to very challenging dirt roads.
-Careful on the curves here, as it so narrow that it is hard to find somewhere to pull over to let others coming in the opposite direction, room to pass.
+Careful on the curves here, as it is so narrow that it is hard to find somewhere to pull over to let others coming in the opposite direction, room to pass.
 Thousands of metres high in the Himalayan mountains and deep gorges makes this day exceptional and truly unforgettable.
 We guarantee you’ve never camped in a more surreal place in your life.
 If this night doesn’t blow you away, nothing will.

 EXPLORE KILLAR (180kms | 6-7 hrs)

-You’ve seen the videos on YouTube where crazy riders tackle an extremely narrow mountain road with sheer drop offs, knee deep puddles of mud and waterfalls cascading over them, well now is your chance to be one of the crazy people.
+You’ve seen the videos on YouTube where crazy riders tackle an extremely narrow mountain road with sheer drop-offs, knee-deep puddles of mud and waterfalls cascading over them, well now is your chance to be one of the crazy people.
 This is optional but highly encouraged.
-We head north east along the Chenab River before turning around to head back to our campsite on top of the mountain.
-Get your cameras out for some amazing time lapse photos of the milky way spiralling over the Himalayas.
+We head northeast along the Chenab River before turning around to head back to our campsite on top of the mountain.
+Get your cameras out for some amazing time-lapse photos of the milky way spiralling over the Himalayas.